xtaran/ratpoison-desktop/README.md

   * for awesome: xdotool
   * for ratpoison: xdotool or nawm (no more in Debian)

+The project's subdirectory `abe-desktop` contains a Debian source package which can generate a few metapackage .debs which (should) contain all the mentioned dependencies.
+They're usually also available via APT from my APT repository at http://noone.org/apt/.

 ### Used Fonts

 Fonts used for xmobar: